-Sir David Attenborough tells us during Blue Planet 2 that this whale’s loss might be due to food chain contamination with toxic plastic, as we “dump eight million tonnes of plastic into the sea every year”.
+Sir David Attenborough told us during Blue Planet 2 that “we dump eight million tonnes of plastic into the sea every year”.
 It’s killing and harming marine life:

 But what can we do to help?